Destiny Church's Hannah Tamaki to lead new party 'Coalition New Zealand'

 Hannah Tamaki, the wife of controversial Destiny Church leader Bishop Brian Tamaki, is to lead a new "Coalition New Zealand" political party.

+The new party would not be a Christian party, but would be aimed at a "silent majority" of New Zealanders who are believed to be unhappy with where society is heading.

-The new party would not be a Christian party but would offer strong "family values", Hannah Tamaki said at the party's launch this afternoon, in a speech which strongly criticised the current Government.
+It would promote strong "family values", Hannah Tamaki said at the party's launch this afternoon, in a speech which strongly criticised the current Government.

 The campaign would follow a two-pronged strategy of contesting specific electorates while also aiming for a party vote over 5 per cent, Tamaki said.